This is a sponsored post written by me on behalf of Holland House.

 - White Cooking Wine with Lemon – the dry wine flavor you love in the original, but with a hint of lemon zest.
 Also great with chicken, seafood and in sauces.

 Now try my sweet Butternut Squash Risotto, I am just sure you are going to love it!
 Serve as a side dish, vegetarian entrée or top with seared shrimp and scallops for a full meal.
+And for a vegan option, our saffron risotto is fantastic!

 Here are a few more recipes that use squash: